Sure enough, Ireland is world-famous for its beer, so here are the twelve best Irish beers that everyone should try in Ireland.

 This classic lager is for anyone who likes a traditional lager.
 It’s just perfect for summertime, especially when served ice cold.
 This is a beer that, although starts off bitter, finishes as refreshing and clean on the palate.
 Definitely one of the top Irish beer brands.

-Staying true to Irish tradition, this award-winning beer is a must-try for any stout lover.
+Staying true to Irish tradition, this craft brewery produce award-winning beer that is a must-try for any stout lover.
+If you want something a little different, we recommend trying O’Hara’s Imperial Stout.

 6. Guinness Irish Stout – take a trip to the dark side

-5. Murphy’s Irish Stout – save room for dessert
+5. Murphy’s Irish Stout – save room for this Irish dry stout

 If Guinness is the hearty meal, then Murphy’s is the sweet dessert.
 This is the lighter of the three, (Guinness, Beamish, and Murphy’s) with similarities to an Iced mocha.
 Sounds delicious!